Daisy0419/Telescope-Searching-Problem/README.md

       --allow-root'
 ```

-and then open http://localhost:8888 in a browser and navigate to **results/visualize_results.ipynb** in sidebar.
+Then open http://localhost:8888 and navigate to **results/visualize_results.ipynb** in the sidebar.

 ### 2.2 Run Jupyter notebook Locally